Dylmoco/smoothr/storefronts/README.md

 Client-facing storefront code and widgets.

-This package contains the core storefront modules located in `./core`.
+This package contains the storefront modules located in `./features`.

 All build scripts use ECMAScript Module (ESM) syntax and require **Node.js 20 or later**.
 Update any local builds or Cloudflare/Vercel deployment commands to use Node 20+ if they specify an older version.